julianxhokaxhiu/docker-woocommerce/README.md

 ## Why?

-I didn't found any Automated Build that was offering such a simple docker in the whole Hub, so I decided to create it myself.
+I didn't find any Automated Build that was offering such a simple docker in the whole Hub, so I decided to create it myself.
 This Docker should serve as a starting point for self-hosting a personal Wordpress/WooCommerce installation.

 ## What is included?